Russell Scott Valentino

 - GISB 4040

-This year we commemorated the Slavic department’s 75th anniversary and renewed our commitment to studying historically grounded questions about the cultures of Central and Eastern Europe.
 The department has gone through a few changes over the decades, but our focus on the languages of this dynamic and often politically sensitive region has not changed.
 And so today our students learn Bosnian-Croatian-Serbian, Czech, Polish, Russian, and Ukrainian, and they learn to encounter the cultures of the region both on their own terms and in comparative context.

 Our students also continue to combine majors and minors across the College of Arts and Sciences and beyond — in anthropology, history, international studies, media, music, political science, and more.
 The historical experiences of the peoples of Central and Eastern Europe frequently enable us to challenge our students to reflect on their own experiences as they develop real-world critical thinking skills and analytic clarity when faced with sometimes clashing ideologies and cultural norms.
 We send them into the world with thorough preparation in the languages and cultures of this immensely rich region, and our alumni include former ambassadors, government analysts, military officers, professional entertainers, translators, scholars, and teachers.